https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab1/README.md

-#  M1 Lab 1 - Interact with the Streamlit Demo
+#  Module 1 Lab 1 - Interact with the Streamlit Demo

 In this first lab, you'll interact with the final demo app that you'll build out in this course, which is a dashboard app for the customer reviews subset of the Avalanche data set.